Decking and Porticos

 Install rain water inlet pipes

 Rain water from gutters will run down pipes in the outer columns of both the north and south porticos.
-This will be routed to a switching point in the basement.
+This will be routed to the outsoide of the basement wall and connect up to the other 4" rain water pipes.